inputsh/notes/00_books.md

 ### Technology

+* `Aaron Swartz` The Boy Who Could Change The World: The Writings of Aaron Swartz (★★★★☆)
 * `Andrew Keen` Digital Vertigo: How Today's Online Social Revolution is Dividing, Diminishing and Disorienting Us (★★★★☆)
 * `Cory Doctorow` Content (★★★★☆)
 * `Eli Parser` The Filter Bubble: How the New Personalized Web Is Changing What We Read and How We Think (★★★★★)